Welcome to Compass Collars

 Professional sessions:

 Our smallest in-house package is four hours.
 Our largest in-house package is 8 hours.
+This does include lunch and breaks.

 Requirements for private sessions